 How to Keep Sheets On An Air Mattress

-Getting a fitted sheet to stay on a regular mattress proves to be difficult on occasion.
-It would appear that air mattresses would prove to be similar in that way, with the air mattress being a little trickier to master due to its material, and variable shapes and heights.
+Getting a fitted sheet to stay on a regular mattress is difficult occasionally.
+It would appear that air mattresses would be similar in that way, with the air mattress being a little trickier to master due to its material, and variable shapes and heights.

-While some sheet and air bed combinations can be a bit tricky to get working together (many will slip off which can be a bit frustrating), don’t give up…sheets are one of the many ways to make an air mattress more comfortable.
+While some sheet and air bed combinations can be tricky to get together (many will slip off, which can be a bit frustrating), don’t give up…sheets are one of the many ways to make an air mattress more comfortable.

-However, thankfully, it is a pretty simple process that just takes a bit of practice and knowledge to get right.
+However, thankfully, it is a simple process that takes a bit of practice and knowledge to get right.

-Here, we’ll discuss some tips as well as recommended sheets for your air mattress depending on its dimensions.
-You’ll likely be able to dress your air mattress with sheets that you already have at home.
+Here, we’ll discuss some tips and recommended sheets for your air mattress, depending on its dimensions.
+You’ll likely be able to dress your air mattress with sheets you already have at home.

 Fitted Sheets

 Normally, standard fitted sheets can fit on an air mattress with no major issues.
-The only difference is that you may need a deep fitted sheet.
-This will allow the sheet to completely cover the height of the mattress.
+The only difference is that you may need a deep-fitted sheet.
+This will allow the sheet to cover the height of the mattress completely.

 Fitted sheets will generally stay on a bit better if placed on top of an air mattress topper.
-Toppers generally are more grippy than the air mattress itself and will help keep sheets in place.
+Toppers are generally more grippy than the air mattress and will help keep sheets in place.

 Flat Sheets